• 24 years’ experience Real Doctors Confidentiality No hidden charges

 A urinary tract infection (UTI) is an infection in part of the urinary system (kidneys, ureter, bladder, or urethra).
 Women are much more likely to get UTIs than men.

 Anyone who has had a urinary tract infection will know just how unpleasant this can be and how difficult life can be while you are suffering from one.
 We recommend seeing one of our experienced doctors as soon as you feel the first symptoms of a UTI to stop it in its tracks.
 We offer the latest recommendations of antibiotic relief and fast urine test results to ensure effective treatment.
-Please call us today to make an appointment.

-There are different kinds of UTI, depending on where in the urinary tract the infection is located.
-The infection can be in the lower part of the urinary tract (bladder and urethra), or the upper part (kidney and ureters).
+There are different kinds of UTIs, depending on where the infection is located in the urinary tract.
+The infection can be in the lower part of the urinary tract (bladder and urethra) or the upper part (kidney and ureters).
 The upper UTIs come with a risk of kidney damage and thus are considered more serious than lower UTIs.
-Another common UTI is cystitis, or infection of the bladder.
-An infection of just the urethra is called urethritis.

 Lower UTI symptoms generally include: